 This year’s NACE International Corrosion Exhibition will see Phoenix Inspection Systems Ltd. launch a unique scanner that provides continuous corrosion mapping along unlimited lengths of small bore pipework.

 The innovative design of the new Sp-Arc scanner offers fast corrosion assessment longitudinally of a sector of the pipe circumference, with coverage of up to 120° in a single scan.

-Equipped with an adjustable buggy and four high strength magnetic wheels, Sp-Arc is ideally suited for inspecting the important underside of ferritic pipes.
-Available with multiple water boxes to suit the full range of small bore pipe diameters from 1” – 4” NPS, Sp-Arc is a versatile tool for measuring wall thickness.
+Equipped with an adjustable buggy and four high-strength magnetic wheels, Sp-Arc is ideally suited for inspecting the important underside of ferritic pipes.
+Available with multiple water boxes to suit the full range of small bore pipe diameters, Sp-Arc is a versatile tool for measuring wall thickness.

-If you would like to see the Sp-Arc scanner in action visit Andrew for a demonstration on Booth #24017, NACE International Corrosion Exhibition or visit https://www.phoenixisl.com/sp-arc
+If you would like to see the Sp-Arc scanner in action visit Andrew for a demonstration in Booth #24017, NACE International Corrosion Exhibition, or visit https://www.phoenixisl.com/sp-arc